ropensci/quadkeyr/paper/paper.md

 in the R ecosystem dedicated to analyzing tile maps.
 Despite some similarities
-between `quadkeyr` and `slippymath`, both packages were developed with different objectives.
+between `quadkeyr` and `slippymath`, the packages were developed with different objectives.

 The goal of `quadkeyr` is
 to provide a new tool to facilitate the analysis of Meta (Facebook) Mobility data,